6 Things You Need To Know When Buying An Air Purifier [STUDY]

 Purifiers in study

-The 2.7 simply means that the AHAM tested in a cleaner environment.
+The 2.7 simply means that AHAM tested in a cleaner environment.
 But more importantly, the time taken to clean the room is directly proportional to the CADR in an almost exact way.
 This implies that CADR prescribed by these purifiers is quite accurate and is by far the best metric to determine how effective a purifier will be.

 We hope this study will help you in your next purifier purchase.
 Do provide feedback on this post, as well as other studies you would like to see in the comments below.
-If you found this study useful then do share on your timeline.
+If you found this study useful then do share it on your timeline.

 Disclaimer: This post is not an endorsement from AIRVEDA for any of the brands.
-Our insights are based solely on this study and we do not make any claims about the performance of these or any other purifiers outside this study.
+Our insights are based solely on this study, and we do not make any claims about the performance of these or any other purifiers outside this study.

 Author